John Dudas – Founder of Huffing for Stuffing Thanksgiving Day Run

 Dee Metrick has worked at Reach Inc., a local non-profit, since February of 1999.
 Dee believes in the mission of HRDC and considers it an honor to serve as the official female turkey every Thanksgiving morning.
 She views running as an activity to enhance the most playful, beautiful parts of life.
 She will never miss an opportunity to run in a fun costume for a great cause.

-When he is not wearing a turkey outfit, Rob Maher is professor and department head of Electrical & Computer Engineering at Montana State University.
+When he is not wearing a turkey outfit, Rob Maher is a professor and department head of Electrical & Computer Engineering at Montana State University.
 He is also currently serving as president of the local Big Sky Wind Drinkers running club, and he loves the wonderful Bozeman community of friendly, caring, and joyful amateur athletes.